milvus-io/milvus-docs/site/en/reference/milvus_config.md

 | `build_index_resources` | GPU devices used for index building in Milvus.
 Must be in format: `gpux`, where `x` is the GPU number, such as `gpu0`.
 You can use multiple GPUs for search computation. | DeviceList | `gpu0` |
 </div>

-> Note: In Milvus, index building and search computation are separate processes, which can be executed on `cpu`, `gpu`, or both.
+> <b>Note:</b> In Milvus, index building and search computation are separate processes, which can be executed on `cpu`, `gpu`, or both.
 You can assign multiple GPUs to index building and search computation by adding GPUs under `search_resources` or `build_index_resources`.
 The following YAML code shows an example:

   ```yaml
     search_resources: